+Figure 17:

+The south-eastern

-Figure 17: The south-eastern end of the George S. Grimley Pavilion in 1978.
-Woollahra Local Studies Collection.
+end of the George S.

+Grimley Pavilion in

+1978.

+Woollahra Local

+Studies Collection.

 Figure 18:

 The northwestern end of

 the George S.

 Grimley Pavilion

 in 1978, showing

 the 1930s

 extension.
 The

 opening at the

 top of the

 Pavilion has been

 infilled.

-Woollahra Local

-Studies Collection.

-- Alterations to the pro-shop to the side of the building were approved in 1983 (22/83).
-The work involved the removal of 2 internal walls and the installation of a beam. - Internal refurbishment works to the ground floor of the George S. Grimley Pavilion were approved in 1996.
+- Alterations to the pro-shop located in the single storey addition on the north western side were approved in 1983 (22/83).
+The work involved the removal of two internal walls and the installation of a beam. - Internal refurbishment works to the ground floor of the George S. Grimley Pavilion were approved in 1996.
 These works also involved the removal of a door in the south-western elevation of the pro-shop and the refurbishment or replacement of some doors and windows.
 The plans were prepared by Arclinea Consultant Designers (96/642). - Alterations to the gym for the football club (08/111).
+These works may relate to the enclosure of the top of the grandstand and the removal/ covering over of the last of the grandstand seats.